Breadcrumb

 What You Should Know About the Pregnant Workers Fairness Act

 The PWFA went into effect on June 27, 2023.
 On April 15, 2024 the EEOC issued its final regulation to carry out the law.
-The final regulation goes into effect 60 days from April 19, 2024.
+The final regulation went into effect on June 18, 2024.

 Overview